SaiSindhuja197/miyagi/docs/labs/02-build-your-own-copilot/gl-lab4.md

    ```
    > **Note:** It may take a few minutes for Yarn packages to install on the first run.

-1. Open another tab in **Edge**, in the browser window paste the following link, and you should see a confirmation message: `Healthy`.
+1. Open another tab in **Edge**, in the browser window, paste the following link, and you should see a confirmation message: `Healthy`.

    ```powershell
    http://localhost:40443/healthz
    ```
-   > **Note:** Don't close the PowerShell window keep it running up.
+   > **Note:** Don't close the PowerShell window, keep it running up.

      ![](./Media/data9.png)